mikaelacaron/Basic-Car-Maintenance/README.md

 > [!WARNING]
 > DO **NOT** skip setting up the emulators! or your app won't work

+* Start the emulator with: `firebase emulators:start --import=./local-data --export-on-exit`

 * **Checkout** a new branch (from the `dev` branch) to work on an issue

 # Contributing